hnlearndev/rslife/README.md

 let data_from_aga = MortData::from_aus_gov_act("Male", "2020-22")?;
 ```

-## The Builder Pattern Advantage - IMMERSE
+## The Builder Pattern Advantage - IMMERSE in C4 principles

-RSLife builder pattern let you IMMERSE yourselves in what truly matter for the core actuarial computation.
+RSLife is designed to deliver actuarial developer experience founded on 💥 C4 💥 pillars - _Clear_, _Concise_, _Coherent_ and _Comprehensive_,  letting you IMMERSE yourselves in what truly matter for the core actuarial computation.

 - **🎯 Intentional**: Only specify parameters that matter for each calculation
 - **🗒️ Manageable**: Avoid clutter from declaring all parameters